Bosporan Kingdom: Fate of the kingdom

 There are no known coins from the Bosporan Kingdom after the last ones minted by Rhescuporis VI in 341, which makes constructing a chronology very difficult.
 Though the kingdom is traditionally believed to have been destroyed at the end of his reign by the Goths and the Huns, there is no concrete evidence for this.
 There is an inscription by a Bosporan ruler named Douptounos from c.
-483, nearly a century and a half after Rhescuporis VI, which makes it unlikely that the kingdom and its line of kings came to an end in the mid-4th-century.
+483, nearly a century and a half after Rhescuporis VI, which makes it unlikely that the kingdom and its line of kings came to an end in the mid-4th century.
 Additionally, archaeological data from the time indicate a period with a growing economy rather than societal collapse.

 Because of evidence of their increasing prominence in the Crimea, it is possible that Rhescuporis was overthrown by a Sarmatian or Alan tribal leader, who established his own dynasty on the Bosporan throne.
 It is known that the Goths later held power in the Crimea, from c.
 380 onwards, since a 404 letter to John Chrysostom, archbishop of Constantinople, refers to the local ruler as a rex Gothiorum ("king of the Goths").
-The Gothic Bosporan realm was likely a vassal of the Hunnic Empire for some time, though became independent again following its collapse in the 450s and 460s.
-The writings of the Byzantine historian Procopius indicates that the Goths retained power for some time after the collapse of the Hunnic Empire since he describes the Goths of Crimea fighting against and then allying with the Utigurs.
+The Gothic Bosporan realm likely became a vassal of the Hunnic Empire, regaining its independence after the empire's collapse in the 450s and 460s.
+The Byzantine historian Procopius describes the Goths of Crimea fighting against and then allying with the Utigurs, indicating that Gothic control of the region lasted for some time after the departure of the Huns.
 Despite the waves of barbarian domination, the late Bosporus remained an ancient Hellenistic state in language, culture and traditions; the local material culture from the third to sixth centuries is distinguished both by its great complexity and by syncretism, intertwining both ancient and new barbarian elements.